 About 140,000 employment-based immigrant visas are available each year for noncitizens who wish to live and work permanently in the United States.
 In most cases, a U.S. employer will need to sponsor your immigration and initiate the multi-step application process.
 A crucial step is Labor Certification, a process commonly referred to as PERM, which seeks to ensure that you are not taking a job from a qualified U.S. worker.

-Because missteps in the Labor Certification process can lead to an audit and/or a denial of your application, it is advisable that you work with an experienced immigration attorney on each step of the PERM process, which begins with the submission of a prevailing wage request to the DOL.
+Because missteps in the Labor Certification process can lead to an audit and/or a denial of your application, it is advisable that you work with an experienced green card lawyer on each step of the PERM process, which begins with the submission of a prevailing wage request to the DOL.